CluedIn-io/CluedIn.Documentation/docs/040-integration/additional-operations-on-records/070-remove-records.md

 last_modified: 2024-05-01
 ---

-In this article, you will learn how to remove records that were created from a specific data source.
+In this article, you will learn how to remove records (also referred to as data parts) that were created from a specific data source.
+For more information about records, data parts, and golden records, see [Data life cycle](/key-terms-and-features/data-life-cycle).

 If you no longer need specific records, you can easily remove them.
+If a record is not merged during processing, it becomes a golden record.
+Removing such a record also removes the golden record.
+However, if a record is merged into the golden record, removing it doesn't remove the entire golden record; only the specific part represented by that record is removed.
 Keep in mind that when you remove records from CluedIn, the count of [billable records](/key-terms-and-features/billable-records) will decrease when it is recalculated.

 After removing records, you'll notice that the **Data** tab disappears from the data set.
 Additionally, the **Process** tab won't contain any information about previous processing.
 However, the incoming records on the **Preview** tab remain intact; and the mapping configuration on the **Map** tab is preserved, so you can edit, reset, or reuse it for other data sets.